 If you’re just joining us, here’s what we’ve covered so far…

 In the first two episodes, we discussed what really counts as digital marketing.
 We covered how B2B strategies differ from B2C, and

 Our third episode touched on common reasons why marketers tend to fall short of their lead-gen goals with trade shows.
 We also covered how an email newsletter and marketing plan can make or break your results there.
 Tracking every lead – digitally – is the real key to success there.

-In our fourth episode, we got to sit down with Jon Gatrell of Pragmatic Marketing.
+In our fourth episode halfway through the 2017 third quarter, we got to sit down with Jon Gatrell of Pragmatic Marketing.
 He gave some valuable insights into how and why product development should actually be integrated with marketing.
 Product designers’ ideas and prototypes should evolve according to the results and feedback brought to them by the marketing department.